Get Outdoors in Seattle This Summer (Updated July 9, 2020)

 Seattle has many bodies of water within the city: Puget Sound, Lake Washington, Lake Union, and Green Lake, to name just a few.
 We tell guests that you can’t really experience the true Seattle without getting outside on the water.
 Here are a few of our favorite options.

 Argosy Cruises are another great option for getting out on the water that is less active and more relaxing.
 They offer 7 narrated cruises on Puget Sound, Lake Union, the Locks, and Lake Washington.
 Our personal favorite is the 2-hour Locks Cruise.
 We appreciate this tour for the variety of the scenery and the fun experience of actually going through the locks.
 There is both indoor and outdoor seating available on these spacious boats.
 In the past, the boats have offered snacks and cocktails for purchase.
-Argosy Cruises will be re-opening on June 26.
+Argosy Cruises is open and offering a limited number of itineraries from their primary location on Elliot Bay on the Seattle waterfront (the Lake Union marina and Locks and Lake Washington cruises are not yet operating).

 Outdoor Dining with a View

 Seattleites love the opportunity to eat outside when the sun comes out.
 This summer is the perfect time to eat under a patio umbrella or directly under the stars.
 With our northern latitude, it stays light until well after 9pm for most of the summer.
 This year, restaurants in Seattle will look a little different.
 Expect tables at least 6 feet apart, and servers that are wearing masks and maybe gloves.
 To promote social distancing, you might be ordering your meal at the counter or from an app on your phone.
 Even so, expect great food and warm hospitality from this “foodie” city.
 Many restaurants are also offering takeout.
 Here are a few of our tried and true favorites for outside patio dining with great food and a view.
-We expect that patio dining will be available in early June.
+All of the restaurants listed below are open.

 Duke’s Greenlake is located just a few blocks away from our B&B and has a lively patio with a view of the lake and park and really fresh seafood.
 Casual and friendly.